learn-co-curriculum/dsc-time-series-decomposition/README.md

 ## Decomposing

-Time series decomposition is a mathematical procedure which transforms a time series into multiple different time series.
+Time series decomposition is a mathematical procedure that transforms a time series into multiple different time series.
 The original time series is often split into 3 component series:

->Seasonal: Patterns that repeat with a fixed period of time.
+>Seasonal: Patterns that repeat within a fixed period.
 For example, a website might receive more visits during weekends; this would produce data with a seasonality of 7 days.

 >Trend: The underlying trend of the metrics.
 A website increasing in popularity should show a general trend that goes up.